Castaic Dam: Water supply

 Castaic Lake is the lower and larger of two main storage reservoirs for the West Branch of the California Aqueduct.
 Water drawn from the Sacramento–San Joaquin River Delta is transported down the San Joaquin Valley via the California Aqueduct and pumped over the Tehachapi Mountains, where it splits into the East Branch – providing water for Riverside and San Bernardino and eastern Los Angeles Counties – and the West Branch, which supplies western Los Angeles and parts of Ventura County.
 The West Branch first enters Pyramid Lake, formed by Pyramid Dam, before traveling through the 7.2 mi Angeles Tunnel to the upper end of Castaic Lake.
 Together, the two reservoirs can store 505000 acre feet, or about a year's supply of water.
 During normal operations, Castaic Lake serves as a regulatory reservoir for water delivered through the California Aqueduct, releasing it at times of peak demand.
-However, the dam and lake was also built to provide a pool of "emergency storage" that can be drawn down if water deliveries from northern California are interrupted, whether due to construction, equipment malfunction or severe drought.
+The dam and lake was also built to provide a pool of emergency storage that can be drawn down if water deliveries from northern California are interrupted, whether due to earthquake, construction, equipment malfunction or severe drought.

 Below the dam, the majority of the water flows to Los Angeles via a system known as the Foothill Feeder, operated by the Metropolitan Water District of Southern California.
 The water travels about 20 mi south via a 16.75 ft diameter pipeline to the Jensen Filtration Plant near San Fernando, where it connects to the municipal water system.
 The mostly underground, pre-stressed concrete pipe has walls nearly 4 ft thick.
 Water from the Foothill Feeder is stored in the smaller Los Angeles Reservoir in the San Fernando Valley.
 The water continues south via the 45 mi Sepulveda Feeder, which provides water to Los Angeles proper and other municipalities in south Los Angeles and Orange Counties.
 The main customer water agencies are the Central Basin Municipal Water District, West Basin Municipal District, and Municipal Water District of Orange County.
 As many as 12 million people in these areas receive their full or supplemental water supply from Castaic Lake and the feeder system.

 A smaller portion of the water supply is distributed by the Castaic Lake Water Agency.
 The service area covers about 195 mi2 in Ventura and north Los Angeles counties, providing water to about 287,000 people.
 The main constituents of the agency include the Los Angeles County Waterworks District No. 36, Newhall County Water District, Santa Clara Water Division, and Valencia Water Company.